joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/10/dining/what-to-cook-this-weekend.html?searchResultPosition=9

 **The War’s Violent Next Stage**\
-`Both sides are preparing to attack after months of static fighting.
+`Both sides are preparing to attack after months of slow-moving fighting.
 Russia is moving first.
 Here’s how each side is trying to shape the critical next few months in Ukraine.`\
 https://nytimes.com/interactive/2023/02/10/world/europe/russia-ukraine-offensives-maps.html?searchResultPosition=10